 - Lighthouse Community Charter High School, Oakland, CA

 - SAM Academy, Inc. (part of the Community Science Workshop network), Fresno/Sanger, CA

 - The Exploratory: Maker Guilds, Los Angeles, CA

 - THINK Together, Santa Ana, CA

-VISTA Leaders, working from the Maker Ed offices in Oakland, CA, will provide guidance to VISTA members in each community, will document best practices and challenges faced in the work happening in the hubs, will capture progress made towards engaging high poverty children and youth in maker programming on a national level, and will develop and maintain partnerships on a national level to support the work of the Maker VISTA program.
+VISTA Leaders, working from the Maker Ed offices in Oakland, CA, provide guidance to VISTA members in each community, document best practices and challenges faced in the work happening in the hubs, capture progress made towards engaging high poverty children and youth in maker programming on a national level, and develop and maintain partnerships on a national level to support the work of the Maker VISTA program.
 We are now hiring our second VISTA Leader.

-To apply to become a Maker VISTA leader (you must have served as a VISTA member before), you can access the position description and application here.
+Maker Ed is now recruiting our second VISTA Leader.
+To apply (you must have served as a VISTA member before), you can access the position description and application here.